-Certain campus officials have a duty to report sexual discrimination for federal statistical reporting purposes (Clery Act).
+Certain campus officials have a duty to report crimes for federal statistical reporting purposes (Clery Act).
 All personally identifiable information is kept confidential, but statistical information must be passed along to campus law enforcement regarding the type of incident and its general location (on or off-campus, in the surrounding area, but no addresses are given) for publication in the annual Campus Security Report.
-This report helps to provide the community with a clear picture of the extent and nature of campus crime, to ensure greater community safety.
-Mandated federal reporters include: student/conduct affairs, campus law enforcement, local police, coaches, athletic directors, residence life staff, student activities staff, human resources staff, advisors to student organizations and any other official with significant responsibility for student and campus activities.
+This report helps to provide the community with a clear picture of the extent and nature of campus crime and to ensure greater community safety.
+Mandated federal reporters (Campus Security Authorities or CSAs) include: student conduct officials, Dean of Students office, campus law enforcement, local police, coaches (including part-time employees and graduate assistants), athletic directors, residence life staff, student activities staff, human resources staff, advisors to student organizations, Title IX & Institutional Equity Coordinator, coordinator of Greek affairs, director of campus health or counseling center, and any other official with significant responsibility for student and campus activities.
 The information to be shared includes the date, the location of the incident (using Clery location categories) and the Clery crime category.
 This reporting protects the identity of the victim and may be done anonymously.